 Professor Mark Miodownik

 Professor Mark Miodownik is the UCL Professor of Materials & Society.
 He received his Ph.D in turbine jet engine alloys from Oxford University, and has worked as a materials engineer in the USA, Ireland and the UK.
 For more than ten years he has championed materials research that links the arts and humanities to medicine, engineering and materials science.
 This culminated in the establishment of the UCL Institute of Making where he is Director and runs the research programme (www.instituteofmaking.org.uk).
 Prof Miodownik is a well known author and broadcaster.
 He regularly presents BBC TV programmes on engineering which have reached millions of viewers in more than 200 countries and was a resident scientist on Dara O'Briain's Science Club.
 In 2013 he was awarded the Royal Academy of Engineering Rooke Medal, and he was elected a fellow of the Royal Academy of Engineering in 2014.
 He is author of Stuff Matters which won the Royal Society Winton Prize in 2014.

 The EPS Christmas Lecture

 The College of Engineering and Physical Sciences (EPS) launched its Christmas lecture in December 2014.
-The annual series welcomes esteemed scientists and engineers to speak to staff, students, alumni and friends of the University to celebrate the enormous impact of scientific and engineering innovation.
+The annual series welcomes esteemed scientists and engineers to speak to students, staff, alumni and friends of the University of Birmingham to celebrate the enormous impact of scientific innovation.

 The lecture series is organised by the College Alumni Relations team.
 More information on the EPS Community is available online here.